CVLT (organization): Investigation and arrests

-On February 2025, 2 members of CVLT in the US were arrested on one count of engaging in a child exploitation enterprise.
-The arrestees were Clint Borge, 43-year old man living in Pāhoa, Hawaii and Collin Walker, 23-year old man in Bridgeton, New Jersey.
-The police also charged two leaders of CVLT who are already incarcerated, Rohan Rane and Kaleb Merritt, with the same crime.
-The 2 men will be sentenced to either 20 years in prison or life without parole if found guilty.
-The arrest operation was initiated after a student of Iowa State University, on November 2020, reported to police that a person he met online in 2018 was trying to coerce and abuse him.
-Two months later, an investigator assigned to the case started investigating the IP address of the suspect in Hawaii.
-She managed to track the owner of the IP addresses using its banking data, and revealed the suspect to be Clint Borge.
-She executed a search warrant of his residence and interrogated him on August 2021.
-She then called Crimes Against Children Task Force to help her with the case, the organization later managed to connect Borge to HSI-led case in California, involving four CVLT members, one of whom was still unidentified.
-She informed HSI about Borge and they identified and connected him to the group.
-The investigation took 4 years to complete.
+In February 2025, two members of CVLT in the US were arrested on one count of engaging in a child exploitation enterprise.
+The arrestees were Clint Borge, 43-year-old man living in Pāhoa, Hawaii and Collin Walker, 23-year-old man in Bridgeton, New Jersey.
+The police also charged two leaders of CVLT who were already incarcerated, Rohan Rane and Kaleb Merritt on similar charges.
+The two men are currently awaiting sentencing, subject to 20 years in prison with a maximum sentence of life without parole.
+The arrest operation was initiated in November 2020, after a student of Iowa State University made a police report regarding a person she met online in 2018 that was trying to coerce and abuse her.
+Two months later, an investigator assigned to the case began investigating Borge's IP address, tracking the owner using banking data, executing a search warrant of his residence and interrogating him in August 2021.
+The agent contacted the Crimes Against Children Task Force to assist with the case, later identifying Borge to an HSI-led case in California, involving four CVLT members, one of whom was still unidentified.
+The agent informed HSI about Borge leading to his identification and subsequent connection to the group.
+The investigation took four years to complete.